alifaizankazmi/codingWithoutCoffee/content/posts/listReversal.md

 ## Is this good enough?

 Hardly.
 Why should we have to create a new list (i.e., the list of indices in reverse) in order to reverse a given list?
 Also, I don't like having to use parantheses to force the evaluation of an expression first - a sign that I'm still wet behind the ears vis-à-vis Q's right-to-left evaluation.
-Perhaps I should take a stab at recursion after all, or find a better solution as I continue to study Q and slowly shed the yoke imperative/non-array programming paradigms.
+Perhaps I should take a stab at recursion after all, or find a better solution as I continue to study Q and slowly shed the yoke of imperative/non-array programming paradigms.

 [code-kx-datatypes]: http://code.kx.com/q/ref/datatypes/